mikrono/tModLoaderWiki_kr_ko/Mod.md

 ### public ModItem GetItem(string name)

 Gets the ModItem instance corresponding to the name.
 Because this method is in the Mod class, conflicts between mods are avoided.
+Returns null if no ModItem with the given name is found.

 ### public int ItemType(string name)

 Gets the internal ID / type of the ModItem corresponding to the name.
+Returns 0 if no ModItem with the given name is found.

 ### public void AddGlobalItem(string name, GlobalItem globalItem)